Oxnard, California: Bus

 A smaller transfer center at the Centerpoint Mall on C Street for Gold Coast Transit serves South Oxnard and Port Hueneme routes.
 VCTC also operates the Oxnard-CSUCI route to California State University, Channel Islands and Oxnard College from this transfer center.

 In popular culture

-Oxnard is mentioned in the season 3 episode of The Big Bang Theory entitled The Jiminy Conjecture.
+Oxnard is mentioned in the season 3 episode of The Big Bang Theory entitled "The Jiminy Conjecture".
 Sheldon and Howard bet on what kind of cricket they hear in the hallway from Sheldon's apartment.
-They find the cricket and argue over a name, with Raj and Howard calling it "Toby" and Sheldon wanting to call it "Jiminy".
-They fail to identify the species, even with an insect guide.
-They settle the bet by taking the cricket to Professor Crawley (Lewis Black), Caltech's depressed entomologist, who has just lost funding for his lab.
-Howard is proven correct since it is a common field cricket, much to Sheldon's disappointment.
-While consulting Professor Crawley, he informs Howard, Sheldon, and Raj that since he lost his funding, he has to move in with his daughter in Oxnard.
+They take the cricket to Professor Crawley (Lewis Black), a Caltech entomologist.
+While consulting Professor Crawley, he informs them that since he lost his funding, he has to move in with his daughter in Oxnard.

+Oxnard is also the name of Anderson .Paak's third studio album.

+The city of Oxnard is featured in the season 1 Nickelodeon sitcom Sam & Cat in Episode 22 titled, "#Lumpatious".
+The episode involves the titular characters attempting to get the word "lumpatious" added to the in-universe "Oxnard English Dictionary".
+However, the characters believe that the only way to get the word added to the dictionary is to meet with the people who run the dictionary called "the word keepers", who convene in the headquarters of the dictionary located in Oxnard, and convince them to add the word to the dictionary.